-For neutron reflectivity measurements this preparation is carried out in a wet cell.
-The NCNR wet cell posses one inlet and one outlet for solvent exchanges.
-The water reservoir on-top of the prepared film is merely 100 μ m thick.
-After measurement of the as-prepared bilayer, protein will be added in situ, and structural changes will be characterized using at least two isotopic solvent contrasts.
+The NCNR wet cell possesses one inlet and one outlet for solvent exchanges.
+The water reservoir above the prepared film is only 100 μm thick.
+After measurement of the asprepared bilayer, protein will be added in situ, and structural changes will be characterized using at least two isotopic solvent contrasts.